AIDS Drug Assistance Program (ADAP)

 - d.
 Be prescribed a medication on the ADAP formulary by an Alaska physician

 - e.
 Be an active client of one of the State-funded HIV Care Consortium lead agencies.
 Currently, these agencies include the Alaskan AIDS Assistance Association (Four A's) and the Interior AIDS Association (IAA).

 The ADAP is required by federal law to be the "payer of last resort."
 The ADAP may not provide to an individual who is eligible for Medicaid or other Public Assistance, or who has private insurance or Veterans Administration benefits, any benefits that could be covered by the non-ADAP payer.

-An individual enrolled in the ADAP must provide the Four A's ADAP administrator the information and documentation necessary to determine financial eligibility for the ADAP on an annual basis in order to remain enrolled (annual recertification).
+An individual enrolled in the ADAP must provide the Four A's ADAP coordinator the information and documentation necessary to determine financial eligibility for the ADAP on an annual basis in order to remain enrolled (annual recertification).
 The Four A's may request updated documentation of financial eligibility at any time there is indication that information currently on file has changed.

 An individual may self-refer to the ADAP (and become a client) at the Four A's or be referred to the ADAP by another agency.
 ADAP eligibility must be determined by a representative of the contract administrative agency (the Four A's).
 To be considered, each applicant must complete:

 - A Four A's (as administrative entity) "Release of Information" form